Stocks Tread Water As Easing US-China Tensions Boosts Yuan - UrduPoint

 Stocks Tread Water As Easing US-China Tensions Boosts Yuan

-Stock markets were rangebound Tuesday, while the yuan briefly spiked against the dollar on a US decision to no longer consider China a currency manipulator -- a further sign of easing tensions between the economic titans
+Stock markets were rangebound Tuesday while the yuan briefly spiked against the dollar after the US said it no longer considered China a currency manipulator and tensions eased between the economic titans

-London, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :Stock markets were rangebound Tuesday, while the Yuan briefly spiked against the Dollar on a US decision to no longer consider China a Currency manipulator -- a further sign of easing tensions between the economic titans.
+London, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :Stock markets were rangebound Tuesday while the Yuan briefly spiked against the Dollar after the US said it no longer considered China a Currency manipulator and tensions eased between the economic titans.

-The US Treasury announcement late Monday came as the two sides prepare to sign the first part of a wider trade agreement that has helped fan a rally in world equity markets.
+The US Treasury announcement came as the two countries prepare to sign the first part of a wider trade agreement that has helped fan a rally in world equity markets.

-Washington's move led also to a temporary sell-off in haven assets with the Yen and gold sliding.
+Washington's move triggered a sell-off in haven assets, including the Yen and gold.

+In midday New York exchanges, the Dow showed a gain of 0.4 percent.

 But soon after trading ended on Monday, the Treasury said in its semi-annual report to Congress that the yuan had strengthened and Beijing was no longer keeping it artificially weak.

-The dollar slumped to 6.8670 yuan at one point, the lowest level since July, before rebounding to trade around 6.8849 in afternoon European trading.
+The dollar slumped to 6.8670 yuan at one point, the lowest level since July, before rebounding to trade around 6.8843 in late European trading.

 "The yuan is the purest and best barometer to gauge the market's view on US-China trade tension," said AxiTrader's Stephen Innes.